Understand how a Probate Trust can ease the process on death of an insurance bond owner

 It’s for individuals who will not have inheritance tax to pay on their estate on death.

-The Probate Trust gives the individual full access and control of their bond.
+The Probate Trust gives the settlor full access and control of their bond while alive.

 What is a Probate Trust?

-A Probate trust is a way by which an individual can write an asset into trust and retain control and access over that asset.
+A Probate Trust allows an individual to place an asset, such as an insurance bond, into trust and retain control and access.
 Its primary goal is to allow quick access to families on the death of the individual.

-These trusts are suitable for clients who currently have no inheritance tax (IHT) liability and do not anticipate having one in the future.
-It is for clients who have a modest estate and want their family to have easy access to their bond on their death.
+It’s suitable for clients who currently have no inheritance tax (IHT) liability and do not anticipate having one in the future.
+It’s for clients who have a modest estate and want their family to have easy access to their bond on their death.
 A typical client might be an elderly widowed individual who requires lifetime access to their investment but thereafter wants to ensure quick access for beneficiaries without the need for Probate.
-The trust does not need to come to an end on the settlor’s death it can continue as long as is required by the trustees.
+The trust does not need to come to an end on the settlor’s death, it can continue as long as is required by the trustees.